 Perhaps the fullest featured replacement for the Nik Collection.
 This software has blurred the lines between Lightroom and to a lesser extent Photoshop.
 It includes a Browser tool to help you locate images as well as a Develop module for RAW conversion.
 It also makes use of the preset concept, shipping with quite a few presets but then provides more on a regular basis as loyalty bonus to its users.

-The software is very well thought out and incredibly flexible.
+The On1 Photo RAW software (affiliate link) is very well thought out and incredibly flexible.
 In addition to the presets which provide some good ideas and an initial starting point, there is a wide range of filters you can use.
 Each filter provides a significant degree of customisation and is added as a layer.
 Each of these layers has a layer mask attached allowing you to further target the adjustment.
 The results you can achieve with this software are excellent and range from special effects through to very natural adjustments.
 The only feature it doesn’t currently provide is HDR.